 When creating new pieces, I have a basic form in mind which evolves along the way.
 It is exciting to observe the process and challenge that comes from pushing the clay in the directions of its limit.
 As the clay is worked, the piece establishes its own shape, which becomes slightly different from the original idea, making each pot truly one of a kind.

 The pottery pieces are fired in an electric kiln around 2000 degrees.

 The accent glaze I formulate is called Weathered Copper, an aged patina green color.
 The weathered copper glaze is applied over complementing shades of blue glaze.
 The two glazes interact with one another creating movement of the glaze down the pot.
+This glazing process establishes different characteristic to each piece.
 My glazing technique creates a reduction appearance as if it was fired in a gas kiln at a higher temperature.